buildingSMART/IFC4.3.x-development/docs/properties/d/DisposalLevel.md

 DisposalLevel
 =============

-Performance level at which disposal takes place
+Performance level at which disposal takes place.